I am a qualified counsellor/psychotherapist. I am currently offering sessions online, and I normally work in Newington, Edinburgh.

 Seeking out help is the first step, and I know it’s a difficult one.
 Starting working with a counsellor is daunting, and the work itself can be painful, but you won’t be doing it alone, your counsellor will be right there with you.

-Ideally, we’ll meet at the same time and place every week, and sessions will normally last 50 minutes.
+Ideally, we’ll meet at the same time every week, and sessions will normally last 50 minutes.
 In our first session we’ll talk a little bit about what your expectations are, and about the issues that bring you to counselling.
 In this first session, we’ll agree on our boundaries, including, most importantly, the confidentiality of our work.
 We might also think about how long we might plan to work together.

 Once we have agreed to work together, we’ll work on what you want to bring, and I will do my best to build a trusting relationship between us where you can bring anything and everything – even your most frightening and uncomfortable things.